lukeyeager/packaging-tools/from-source/README.md

-Build a source package (for PPA upload) from a source tree and a debian tree.
+Build a source package (for PPA upload) from a source tarball and a debian tarball.

 Done with Docker for reproducibility.

-Expects source code and debian scripts to be checked into the same git repo.